-I know because we have walked it five times now.
+I know because I have walked it five times now.
 Once for me, and once for each of my daughters.

-We don’t all have autism (that we know of as providers have told a couple of my girls they hit the spectrum, but “not enough” (sigh)), but we all have diagnoses.
+We don’t all have autism, but we all have diagnoses.
 My post, “Comorbidity: Life with Autism and Its Closest ‘Friends,'” lists some of our issues should you want to see them.

 Where Are the Resources for Our Kids?

 The thing about autism and puberty is that there are so many kids with autism and so few resources for them.
 Finding those resources that do exist is a challenge unto itself.
 I wanted you to have a resource from someone who has lived it.
 Someone who has survived it.

 So here is the deal: I am not a medical or mental health provider.
 I am an autist and a mom of an autist or autists (I won’t know until someone actually knows how to diagnose autism in girls who sometimes make eye contact!).

 Our journey involved a little bit of everything .
 We experienced bleeding issues, breast lumps, lactation, yeast infections, and so much more.
 Once the party started, it raged on and on and on….